 - 2 tablespoons tomato paste (optional)

 - ¼ teaspoons saffron threads

-2. Add the canned tomatoes, broth, and tomato paste to the pot, turn the heat to high, and bring to a simmer.
+- Add the canned tomatoes, broth, tomato paste and saffron — if using — to the pot, turn the heat to high, and bring to a simmer.
 Reduce the heat to medium-low and continue to gently simmer, uncovered, for another 20 minutes.
 Stir in the cream, and make sure to heat through.
 Taste and adjust the seasonings.

 The nutrition values are provided as an estimate.
 It is not intended as a substitute for the advice of a qualified healthcare professional.

 Made this recipe?
 Post a photo of your delicious creation on Instagram with our hashtag #dinnersolved